IIYAMA12/wafs/experimental_examples/classes_and_proxy/readme.md

 });
 ```

+Before we revoke it:
 ```JS
 console.log(newRevocableProxy.test); // true

 ```

+Revoke the proxy:
 ```JS
 newRevocableProxy.revoke(); // disable the Proxy by the handler

 ```

+After we revoke it:
 ```JS
 console.log(newRevocableProxy.test);
 /*